21 September 2023

-There’s no need to put ‘Curriculum Vitae’ at the top of your CV (like the guy in the picture has).
+There’s no need to put ‘Curriculum Vitae’ at the top of your CV.
 It’s just stating the obvious.
-It can be difficult to spell too, so why risk it?
+It can be difficult to spell too.
+So why risk it?

-An apprenticeship is a great option for any school leaver who wants the qualifications to start a career in an array of industries, but doesn’t want to tread the path of university.
+An apprenticeship is a great option for any school leaver who wants the qualifications to start a career in a wide range of industries, but doesn’t want to tread the path of university.

-To find out more about the different types of apprenticeships and the entry requirements, read our apprenticeships overview.
+To find out more about the different types of apprenticeships and their entry requirements, read our overview of apprenticeship programmes.

 Apprenticeship CV Guide